 I love Mediterranean food.
 For as long as I can remember, I have been in love with hummus.
-As a dip, as a sandwich spread, just give me a big spoonful of it and I’ll be happy.
-It comes with no surprise that I crave chicken shwarma or beef kebabs at least once a week and so, to curb my cravings for this week, I put together the ultimate Mediterranean platter.
-Halal chicken skewers served with za’atar hummus, marinated cherry tomatoes, seasoned feta, brown rice pilaf, and tzatziki is the only way to have a Meditteranean feast.
+As a dip, as a sandwich spread, just give me a big spoonful of it and I'll be happy.
+It comes with no surprise that I crave chicken shwarma or beef kebabs at least once a week.
+In order to curb my cravings for this week, I put together the ultimate Mediterranean platter.
+Halal chicken skewers served with za'atar hummus, marinated cherry tomatoes, seasoned feta, brown rice pilaf, and tzatziki is the only way to have a Meditteranean feast.
 Get ready to loosen your belts!

 **Helpful tips and common mistakes

 You can choose to make one, two or all of the components of this platter.
 I strongly encourage you to prepare them all, but it does require a bit of time and effort.
 To make life easier, you can prepare the hummus, tzatziki and marinated cherry tomatoes the day before.

 There are many tips out there on how to produce the best hummus.
 I've heard peeling the chickpeas results in a smooth hummus or boiling them for 20 minutes before pureeing makes it extra creamy.
 In all honesty, I found that using a Vitamix is the quickest method of making creamy, smooth hummus.
 I mean, let's be real.
 Who has time to peel the skins off chickpeas?!
 Simply blend everything up together in a Vitamix until smooth, slowly drizzling in the reserved canned juices and olive oil.
 If you don't have a Vitamix, use a food processor and let it run for a couple of minutes.
 If you want to go the extra step, strain the hummus through a fine sieve.
 Finish with a sprinkle of za'atar seasoning for that extra special touch.